xTrayambak/SyntaxDB/README.md

 # SyntaxDB, a lightweight, easy-to-use, scalable serverless database.

-I made SyntaxDB out of the frustration I have with modern server databases.
+We made SyntaxDB out of the frustration We have with modern server databases.

 - They can be really resource intensive and expensive (MongoDB)
 - They are obsolete, sluggish and don't work well with hosts now-a-days.
 (MySQL)